What is real estate cap space?

 What’s the solution to all of this for rental property investors looking to grow their rental property portfolios?
 Well, here are a few ideas;

-- Play the Monopoly game.
+1. Play the Monopoly game.
 Sell your single family rental properties and buy a multi-family or commercial building.
-Use a corporation to buy the asset and obtain a commercial lease where the same rules don’t apply.
+Use a corporation to buy the asset and obtain a commercial lease where the same rules don’t apply

-If you’re looking to pick up a rental property or two in either BC or Alberta and need some advice, feel free to get in touch with us here!
+If you’re looking to pick up a rental property or two in either BC or Alberta and need some advice, feel free to get in touch with our property management and real estate company!

 Aug 13, 2017